Tulum, Quintana Roo: History

 Since 13 March 2008, the town is head of the newly founded municipality (município), the ninth in Quintana Roo.

+On 1 December 2023, Tulum International Airport was opened by President Lopez Obrador.

 Zona Hotelera Tulum

 Two kilometers from the town center, the "hotel zone" of boutique hotels and restaurants on the Tulum beach has grown to over 70 hotels.
 Most of them are cabañas built in the traditional Maya style with thatched palm roofs though there are some more high end hotels as well.
 There are many new restaurants, particularly on the jungle side of the road, some of which have received significant praise in the international press.
 There are also a few beach clubs and public beaches.
 Due to the increasing popularity of the place, the inexpensive cabañas with hammocks that could be rented some years ago are not available anymore, the prices now have gone very high, especially on the "hotel zone".
 Most accommodations remain rustic-style, but electricity in the "hotel zone" arrived in 2020 with most of the hotels and main restaurants now making use of it.